Can You Lengthen Your Life?

 Not smoking is another pathway to a longer, healthier life.
 “There’s no question that smoking is a hard habit to break.
 But data suggest that from the moment you stop smoking, there are health benefits.
 So it’s worthwhile making that effort,” Bernard says.

-You might think you need good to live longer.
+You might think you need good Stretches of DNA, a substance inherited from your parents, that define features such as your risk for certain diseases. to live longer.
 But genes are only part of the equation for most of us, says Dr. Thomas Perls, an aging expert and director of the New England Centenarian Study at the Boston University School of Medicine.
 “Research shows that genes account for less than one-third of your chances of surviving to age 85.
 The vast majority of variation in how old we live to be is due to our health behaviors,” Perls says.
 “Our genes could get most of us close to the remarkable age of 90 if we lead a healthy lifestyle.”

 The influence of genes is stronger, though, for people who live to older ages, such as beyond 95.
 Perls has been studying people who live to age 100 and up (centenarians) and their families to learn more about the biological, psychological, and social factors that promote healthy aging.